 If we were to experience an unexpected loss of supply of or if any supplier were unable to meet our demand for any of our product candidates, we could experience delays in our research or planned clinical studies or commercialization.
 We could be unable to find alternative suppliers of acceptable quality, in the appropriate volumes and at an acceptable cost.
 Moreover, our suppliers are often subject to strict manufacturing requirements and rigorous testing requirements, which could limit or delay production.
-The long transition periods necessary to switch manufacturers and suppliers, if necessary, would significantly delay our clinical studies and the commercialization of our products, if approved, which would materially adversely affect our business, prospects, financial condition and results of operation.
+The long transition periods necessary to switch manufacturers and suppliers, if necessary, would significantly delay our clinical studies and the commercialization of our products, if approved, which would materially adversely affect our business, financial condition and results of operation.

-In complying with the manufacturing regulations of the FDA, the EMA and other comparable foreign authorities, we and our third party suppliers must spend significant time, money and effort in the areas of design and development, testing, production, record keeping and quality control to assure that the products meet applicable specifications and other regulatory requirements.
-The failure to comply with these requirements could result in an enforcement action against us, including the seizure of products and shutting down of production.
-We and our third party suppliers may also be subject to audits by the FDA, the EMA or other comparable foreign authorities.
-If any of our third party suppliers fails to comply with cGMP or other applicable manufacturing regulations, our ability to develop and commercialize the products could suffer significant interruptions.
-We face risks inherent in relying on a single CMO, as any disruption, such as a fire, natural hazards or vandalism at the CMO could significantly interrupt our manufacturing capability.
-Alternative production plans in place or disaster recovery facilities available to us may not be sufficient.
+We and our third-party suppliers may also be subject to audits by the FDA, EMA or other comparable regulatory authorities.
+If any of our third-party suppliers fails to comply with cGMP or other applicable manufacturing regulations, our ability to develop and commercialize the products could suffer significant interruptions.
+We face risks inherent in relying on a single CMO, as any disruption, such as a fire, pandemic, natural hazards or vandalism at the CMO could significantly interrupt our manufacturing capability.
+Alternative production plans in place or disaster-recovery facilities available to us may not be sufficient.
 In case of a disruption, we may have to establish additional alternative manufacturing sources.
-This would require substantial capital on our part, which we may not be able to obtain on commercially acceptable terms or at all.
+This would require substantial investment on our part, which we may not be able to obtain on commercially acceptable terms or at all.
 Additionally, we may experience significant manufacturing delays as we build or locate replacement facilities and seek and obtain necessary regulatory approvals.
 If this occurs, we will be unable to satisfy manufacturing needs on a timely basis, if at all.
-Also, operating any new facilities may be more expensive than operating our current facilities.
+Also, operating any new facilities may be more expensive than operating our current facili-ties.
 Further, business interruption insurance may not adequately compensate us for any losses that may occur, and we would have to bear the additional cost of any disruption.
-For these reasons, a significant disruptive event of the manufacturing facility could have drastic consequences, including placing o
+For these reasons, a significant disruptive event of the manufacturing facility could have drastic consequences, including placing our financial stability at risk.

 The manufacturing of all of our product candidates requires using cells which are stored in a cell bank.
 We have one master cell bank for each product manufactured in accordance with cGMP.
-Working cell banks have not yet been manufactured.
 Half of each master cell bank is stored at a separate site so that in case of a catastrophic event at one site we believe sufficient vials of the master cell banks are left at the alternative storage site to continue manufacturing.
 We believe sufficient working cell banks could be produced from the vials of the master cell bank stored at a given site to assure product supply for the future.
 However, it is possible that we could lose multiple cell banks and have our manufacturing significantly impacted by the need to replace these cell banks, which could materially adversely affect our business, prospects, financial condition and results of operations.